nhaarman/ListViewAnimations/README.md

 ListViewAnimations is an Open Source Android library that allows developers to easily create ListViews with animations.
 Feel free to use it all you want in your Android apps provided that you cite this project and include the license in your app.
-A mention to haarman.niek [at] gmail.com about your app using this library is very welcome!
-Start your message's title with `[LVA]`.

 Known applications using ListViewAnimations
 -----